Thai Coconut Curry Soup

 - Heat a Dutch oven or heavy-bottomed pot over medium-high heat, scoop the thick cream from the top third of the can of regular coconut milk and add the cream to the pot.
 When the cream melts, add the curry paste and cook until it begins to sizzle.
 Add the cilantro stems, red pepper, serrano, carrot and ginger to the pot and cook until the veggies begin to soften — about 5-7 minutes.

-- Add the lemongrass, chicken broth, fish sauce and lime juice, zest and leaves to the pot and simmer for about 20 minutes.
+- Add the coconut milk, lemongrass, chicken broth, fish sauce, agave nectar (if using) and lime juice, zest and leaves to the pot and simmer for about 20 minutes.
 While the soup simmers, cook the noodles in a separate pot according to the package directions.

 - If using shrimp, add the shrimp to the soup for the final 3-5 minutes of cooking time and cook until the shrimp is done (turns pink).